robmorgan/halo/README.md

 Halo is designed for shows without a lighting operating where playback should happen automatically in sync with the music.

+## Features

+ * Control multiple groups of lights
+ * Control lights
+ * Lights running in different times
+ * Nature isn't one fade.
+It's lots of things coming and going.

 ## Concepts

 No programmer.
 No editor.
 Halo is only a playback engine.
 You do the programming in code using HScript.